jcurl/RJCP.DLL.Log/apps/DltDump/README.md

 dltdump --split 50M --output record_%CDATETIME%.dlt tcp://192.158.1.10
 ```

-### 2.14.
-Searching for Corruption on the Input File
+### 2.15.
+Searching for Corruption on the Input DLT File

 If the "dlt-viewer" isn't showing data as you'd expect from recorded input, you
 can filter for SKIP data, and show the position of the input file.
 Let's say